How might a game help people overcome public speaking anxiety?

-The Talking Dead is a VR game in which players tell stories in front of an audience of approaching zombies.
-When streamed live on Twitch, viewers influence the game in real time.
+The Talking Dead is a VR game in which players tell stories for an audience of approaching zombies.

 As a first step, I advocated for defining a narrow problem space and exploring current solutions within it.

 We wanted to design our game as a research product to test the efficacy of virtual reality as a form of therapy for stage fright.
 Since we were building a gamified experience, we looked at a number of existing games for inspiration.
 Here are two examples:

 Twitch Plays Pokemon inspired us to think about integrating live audience participation into our design.

 Typing of the Dead inspired us to think about the power of thinking on your feet.

 We chose to employ embedded design, a technique in which the true purpose of a product is buried deep within it.

 In our game, a player narrates a story to zombies in a graveyard.
 We created a game diagram to ground our design and development process for the entirety of the project.

 We chose virtual reality because we wanted to create an immersive experience that would evoke the feeling of being on stage more accurately than a simple screen-based medium.
 Learn more about VR best practices here.